foxchys/ServiceRobot/README.md

 ##  Other Library
 We haved used many librarys in this project.We used [libcurl](https://curl.haxx.se/libcurl/) and [JsonCpp](https://github.com/open-source-parsers/jsoncpp.git) for network communications.
 ## Review and summarize
-This project was written when I first learned C++.There are a lot of inaccuracies at the code.After a long time I uploaded the project to github.This project can be a start for me to learn C++.My senior fellow apprentice X Lee gave me great help(The program he wrote is in the folder "Service_robot_arm_L").I can't finsh this project without him.If you have questions about my code please contact me.
+This project was written when I first learned C++.There are a lot of inaccuracies at the code.After a long time I uploaded the project to github.This project can be a start for me to learn C++.My senior fellow apprentice X Lee gave me great help.I can't finsh this project without him(The program he wrote is in the folder "Service_robot_arm_L").If you have questions about my code please contact me.

-<div style="text-align: right"> NikofoxS </div>
+NikofoxS
-<div style="text-align: right"> Email:chy_s@outlook.com </div>
+Email:chy_s@outlook.com